 Former minister appears in court on sexual assault charges after missing teen found in Monette | News

-According to the Craighead County Prosecutor's Office, Charles Hughes had his case continued to September 13 for a motions and plea hearing with a tentative trial date set for September 23rd.
+According to the Craighead County Prosecutor's Office, Charles Hughes had his trial continued until a later date.

 The teenager told Region 8 News off camera that she is the cousin of Hughes' wife.
 The teenager had changed her appearance, and went on to say she was not kidnapped and came to Arkansas on her own free will.
 Deputies say she was found at 310 Braden Drive in Monette.

 The Monette Police Department was contacted in March 2012, by Nebraska authorities in regards to the missing 17-year-old girl from Fairbury, Nebraska.
 Local authorities had been searching for the girl ever since.